Saraavana/image-classification-malarial-cell/README.md

-# image-classification-malarial-cell
+# Image classification of malarial cells using CNN

-Implementation of malarial cell classification into healthy and parasitized cells using convolutional neural networks (CNN)
+Implementation of malarial cell classification into healthy and parasitized cells using convolutional neural networks (CNN).
+The [dataset](https://lhncbc.nlm.nih.gov/LHC-publications/pubs/MalariaDatasets.html) is available at the national library of medicine.